JoshuaChi/joshuachi.github.com/_posts/2011-05-24-mysql-index-merge.markdown

 ---
 layout: post
-title: "Why The Combine Index Was Not Used"
+title: "When To Use Combine Index"
 tags:  mysql
 ---